Privately Funded Scholarships

-- Declared, pre-declared, or intended major in the Early Childhood Education program within the College of Education.
+- Declared, pre-declared, or intended major in the Early Childhood Education program within the Goodwin College of Education.

 - Demonstrated financial need.

 First preference given to students who attended Michael Faraday Elementary School.
-Second preference given to graduates of any school within the Chicago Public School system who are declared Education majors or declared pre-Education majors.
+Second preference given to graduates of any school within the Chicago Public Schools system who are declared Education majors or declared pre-Education majors.

 This fund has been established in the memory of Mr. Mark S. Zinman who studied at Northeastern Illinois University and became a special education major at Illinois State University.
-He always had a great affinity for children, especially those with special needs and to provide financial support to a deserving student.
+He always had a great affinity for children, especially those with special needs, and to provide financial support to a deserving student.